phillwatson/one-stop/README.md

 Their configuration consists, generally, of the client ID and secret you obtain from them.
-This requires the registration of an "application"; which is often no more than a configuration with your account.
+This requires the registration of an "application"; which is often no more than a configuration within your account held with the provider.

 Those Auth Providers for which the configuration properties are not provided cannot be used for Open ID Connect authentication.